jordandouglas/GammaSpikeModel/README.md

 	- Reproduction number `FBDWSReproductionNumber`, which is assumed to be greater than 1.
 	- Sampling proportion `FBDWSsamplingProportion`.

 By using one of these priors, the number of stubs on each branch will be logged and inform the clock model spike sizes.
 If a stumped tree prior is not selected, the clock model will assume there are no stubs on any branch.
-Currently, stubs are only available for these two models (and not coalescent or skyline models).
+Currently, stubs are only available for these two tree priors (and not coalescent or skyline for instance).

 ![Setting up the tree prior](figs/Fig2.png)